microsoft/unilm/beit/get_started_for_image_classification.md

 * Acc@1 88.600 Acc@5 98.658 loss 0.474
 ```

-## Example: Linear classification on ImageNet
+## Example: Linear probe on ImageNet

 To train supervised linear classifier on frozen weights on a single node with 8 gpus, run:
 ```